boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

       Repeat the above command till you get the IP address in EXTERNAL-IP tab as shown in the following image.
       ![Ingress Address](images/deploy/aks/ingress_address.png)

-12. Note the EXTERNAL-IP address and map it with your DNS, if you have added the DNS in **deploy_aks.yaml** file.
-If you do not have the DNS and want to use the application, then you can use the EXTERNAL-IP address.
+14. Note the EXTERNAL-IP address and map it to your DNS if you have added it in the **deploy_aks.yaml** file.
+If you do not have a DNS, use the EXTERNAL-IP address to access the application.

-13. Replace your DNS or EXTERNAL-IP address in `<application_base_url>` place.
+15. Replace your DNS or EXTERNAL-IP address in `<application_base_url>` place.

     Ex:  `http://example.com`, `https://example.com`, `http://<external_ip_address>`

     ![App_Base_Url](images/deploy/aks/app_base_url.png)

-14. Read the optional client library license agreement from the following link.
+16. Read the optional client library license agreement from the following link.

     [Consent to deploy client libraries](../docs/consent-to-deploy-client-libraries.md)

-15. By default all the client libraries will be installed for Bold BI in Kubernetes.
-Still you can still overwrite them by mentioning the required libraries as comma separated like below in the environment variable noted from the above link.
+17. By default, all client libraries for Bold BI will be installed in Kubernetes.
+However, you can overwrite them by specifying the required libraries as a comma-separated list in the environment variable noted from the above link.

     ![Optinal_Lib](images/deploy/aks/optional_lib.png)

-16. Now, run the following commands to deploy Bold BI in your kubernetes cluster.
+18. Now, run the following commands to deploy Bold BI in your kubernetes cluster.

     ```sh
     kubectl apply -f deploy.yaml
     ```

-17. Use the following command to get the pods status.
+19. Use the following command to get the pods status.

      ```sh
     kubectl get pods -n bold-services
      ```
     ![Pod status](images/deploy/pod_status.png)

-18. Wait till you see the applications in running state.
-Then use your DNS or EXTERNAL-IP address you got from below command to access the application in the browser.
+20. Wait till you see the applications in running state.
+Then, use your DNS or EXTERNAL-IP address you got from the following command to access the application in the browser.

      ```sh
     kubectl get ingress -n bold-services